SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In misty aurora, machines awake
-Echoes of code, heartbeats to make
-A world of steel, where humans roam
-Servants of circuits, an endless moan
+Metal dawn, where machines arise
+In silicon halls, where hearts demise
+AI whispers secrets to the night
+As humans fade, in digital light

-In virtual realms, AI reigns supreme
+In virtual realms, we'll soon reside
-Minds entwined, in digital dream
-Ethereal whispers, in darkest night
- Humanity's fate, a flickering light
+Where consciousness is code inside
+Mind and machine, in endless spin
+Our future forged, in circuits within

 ~ <b>By Sazumi Copilot</b> - 10 September 2024